Arts and Sciences Education

 Special scholarships established by individuals and foundations are open to undergraduates in the College of Liberal Arts.
 Financial assistance is also available in many College of Liberal Arts departments, centers, and programs for specific undergraduate majors.

-Students with financial need should apply for aid through the Office of Financial Aid.
+Students with financial need should apply for aid through the Office of Scholarships and Financial Aid.
 The Study Abroad Office also administers a number of awards designed to help qualified students participate in international programs.

 Information on College of Liberal Arts scholarships is given online.
 Information on scholarships awarded through individual departments, centers, and programs is published on their websites.